mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ```@repl initializeACPowerFlowSlack
 result.bus.voltage.magnitude
 ```
+!!! note "Info"
     Thus, if an in-service generator exists on the slack bus, the initial value of the voltage magnitude is specified using the setpoints provided within the generators, and this initial value represents the solution for the slack bus.
 This is a consequence of the fact that the slack bus has a known voltage magnitude.
 If a generator exists on the slack bus, its value is used, otherwise, the value is defined based on the voltage magnitude specified within the bus.

 ---